SonyCSL/apis-main/README.md

 ```

 ## Running
+Here is how to run apis-main individually.
 ```bash
 $ cd exe
 $ bash start.sh
 ```

 ## Stopping
+Here is how to stop apis-main individually.
 ```bash
 $ cd exe
 $ bash stop.sh